 He even rode Quirrell into that position himself, and took no action to blunt or divert the jinx.
 Nor, evidently, did he direct Quirrell to take any measures which might lessen the effects.
 Either there was nothing that could be done about that jinx, once it was established, or there was some pay-off to it that Voldemort was unwilling to relinquish.

 Which suggests that he also must have considered Amycus Carrow to be completely expendable.
 Although they did at least change the name of the class.
 I doubt that was enough to deflect the curse, however.

 (Rowling tells us that after Tom managed to kill himself the school was no longer troubled by the DADA jinx.
-Whether this was Tom’s doing through having finally blown himself up permanently, the jinx had been tied to Albus’s tenure as Headmater, or if he really had finally canceled the jinx before sending Carrow in, Rowling isn't saying.)
+Whether this was Tom’s doing through having finally blown himself up permanently, that the jinx had been tied to Albus’s tenure as Headmaster, or if he really had finally canceled the jinx before sending Carrow in, Rowling isn’t saying.)

-And, from a reader’s perspective, it also seemed that it was those agents which he had placed there, and who were sincerely following his directives (either willingly or under coercion) who are the ones who took the greatest damage.
+From a reader’s perspective, it also seemed that it was those agents which he had placed there, and who were sincerely following his directives (either willingly or under coercion) who are the ones who took the greatest damage.
 Which is odd.
 I have no explanation for that, unless the castle has some way of defending itself.